godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 Notifications
 -------------

-Godot has a system of notifications.
-These are usually not needed for scripting, as it's too low-level and virtual functions are provided for most of them.
-It's just good to know they exist.
-For example, you may add an
+Godot has a low-level notifications system.
+You don't  are usually not needed for scripting, as it's too low-level and virtual functions are provided for most of them.
+You can learn more about how notifications work under the hood in :ref:`doc_godot_notifications`.
-:ref:`Object._notification() <class_Object_method__notification>`
-function in your script:

 .. tabs::
  .. code-tab:: gdscript GDScript